RobinsonFred/IBM-Data-Science-Certificate-Projects/README.md

-# Projects created for the IBM Data Science Certificate program offered on coursera.
+# Projects created for the IBM Data Science Certificate.